ErikBjare/gptme/README.md

   GPTMe, a chat-CLI for LLMs, enabling them to execute commands and code.

+  If PROMPTS are provided, a new conversation will be started with it.

+  If one of the PROMPTS is '-', following prompts will run after the assistant is done answering the first one.

   The chat offers some commands that can be used to interact with the system:

     /undo         Undo the last action.